nodejs/node/GOVERNANCE.md

 "Does anyone object?" as a final call for dissent from the consensus.

 If an agenda item cannot reach a consensus, a CTC member can call for either a closing vote or a vote to table the issue to the next meeting.
-The call for a vote must be approved by a simple majority of the CTC or else the discussion will continue.
+All votes (including votes to close or table) pass if and only if more than 50% of the CTC members (excluding individuals who explicitly abstain) vote in favor.
+For example, if there are 20 CTC members, and 5 of those members indicate that they abstain, then 8 votes in favor are required for a resolution to pass.